Baryogenesis from ultra-slow-roll inflation: Conclusion

 The asymptotic constant behavior of the final baryon asymmetry towards the large USR duration limit ($N_\ast \gg 1$) is a generic feature of the presented scenario and this fact has important implications to the cosmic coincidence problem.
 For PBHs to occupy a significant fraction of the dark matter density $\Omega_{\rm PBH}$, the value of $N_\ast$ must be precisely fixed, whereas the exact value depends on various uncertainties involved in the statistics of the PBH abundance.
 However, all statistical methods tested in this work suggest that the allowed space of $N_\ast$ for PBH dark matter lies deep inside the constant plateau of the correct baryon asymmetry, where the coincidence between $\Omega_{\rm PBHeq}$ and $\Omega_{\rm Beq}$ can incorporate at least $10^{100}$ orders of uncertainties in the ratio of $f_{\rm PBH} \equiv \Omega_{\rm PBH}/\Omega_{\rm DM}$.
 Nevertheless, despite the fact that the USR transition provides a quantitative connection between baryon and PBH densities with a viable answer to the cosmic coincidence problem independent of the statistical uncertainties, the existing fine-tuning problem for the inflaton potential to realize PBH dark matter inevitably enters the story of cosmology.
 On the other hand, the asteroid-mass window for PBH dark matter, one of the fundamental assumption in this work, could be tested by near future astrophysical or gravitational-wave experiments \cite{Nemiroff:1995ak, Katz:2018zrn, Jung:2019fcs,Ballesteros:2019exr, Coogan:2020tuf,Capela:2013yf,Graham:2015apa,Ray:2021mxu,Dutta:2020lqc,Carr:2020gox,Green:2020jor,Ali-Haimoud:2019khd,Bai:2018bej}.

 \acknowledgments We thank Julien Lesgourgues and Vincent Vennin for helpful discussions.
 Y.-P. Wu and K.~Petraki were supported by the Agence Nationale de la Recherche (ANR) Accueil de Chercheurs de Haut Niveau (ACHN) 2015 grant (“TheIntricateDark” project).
 K.~Petraki was also supported by the NWO Vidi grant ``Self-interacting asymmetric dark matter.''
 E. Pinetti is supported by: the Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of High Energy Physics; Department of Excellent grant 2018-2022, awarded by the Italian Ministry of Education, University and Research (MIUR); Research grant of the Italo-French University, under Bando Vinci 2020.
+The project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101002846 (ERC CoG ``CosmoChart'').